mlakhia/netflix-autocontinue/README.md

 # netflix-autocontinue

-Chrome extension that clicks Continue for you in most cases when Netflix decides to pause or inhibit you from watching seamlessly.
-Will also click through the Netflix 15s delay after an episode ends.
+Chrome extension that clicks Continue for you when Netflix decides to pause or inhibit you from watching seamlessly.

 Clicks Continue in these cases:

 * While watching - small dark square popup/modal with 3 options
-* At the end of an episode:
+* At the end of an episode - the next episode preview (usually there's a 15s delay)
-  * site autocontinue disabled (no countdown)
-  * site autocontinue enabled (with 15s countdown)